amida-tech/recruitment-registry/api/docs/api.md

     });
 ```

 Server responds with the id of the updated consent document.
-Once a Consent Document is updated, it is added to the list of documents that has to signed by the participant.
+Once a Consent Document is updated, it is added to the list of documents that has to be signed by the participant.
 The list is shown by `/users/consent-documents` as discussed before

 ```js
 [